 - Female Juvenile No Gi

 Otherwise, masters and adults compete in the same weight categories.
-But, juvenile athletes compete in distinct weight classes with different weight limitations.
+However, juvenile athletes compete in distinct weight classes with different weight limitations.

 Let’s dive in-depth into each IBJJF weight category!